bwentwor/geospatial/pushing_starter_app.md

 {:shortdesc}

 1. If you haven't already, [install the cf command-line tool](docs/starters/install_cli.html).
-2. [Get the code](https://hub.jazz.net/project/streamscloud/geo-starter/overview) of the {{site.data.keyword.geospatialshort_Geospatial}} starter app.
+2. [Get the code](https://developer.ibm.com/streamsdev/wp-content/uploads/sites/15/2017/09/geo-starter.zip) of the {{site.data.keyword.geospatialshort_Geospatial}} starter app.
 3. Rename the directory that contains the application files to match the name you gave your application in {{site.data.keyword.Bluemix_short}}.
 For example, if your application is named myapp, rename the directory to myapp.
 4. On the command line, change to the renamed directory.
 <pre><code>cd myapp</code></pre>
-5. Connect to {{site.data.keyword.Bluemix_short}}:
+5. Connect to {{site.data.keyword.Bluemix_notm}}:
 <pre><code>cf api https://api.DomainName</code></pre>
-6. Log in to {{site.data.keyword.Bluemix_short}} and set your target organization when prompted and deploy your application.
+6. Log in to {{site.data.keyword.Bluemix_notm}} and set your target organization when prompted and deploy your application.
 <pre><code>
 cf login
 cf push myapp